PriceHiller/mfc_elo_api/README.md

           `our.ip.address.here` being the ip to your postgresql database and `DatabaseName` being the name of the database you're connecting to.

-    - Once all of the above is finished ensure you are one in the root directory of the project (`mfc_elo_api`) and execute the following:
+    - Once all of the above is finished ensure you are one in the root directory of the project (`MFC-ELO`) and execute the following:
         ```bash
          #!/usr/bin/env bash --posix